Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning

 \subsection{Result Interpreter}

 Finally, the result interpreter translates the results returned from the symbolic solver back to a natural language answer.
 For certain problems, this can be achieved through predefined rules; for example, mapping \texttt{Entailment} to \texttt{true}.
-However, the process can be more complex for CSPs, \textit{e.g.}, translating \textit{\{convertible: 1, tractor: 2, minivan: 3\}} to ``\textit{the convertible is the oldest.}''.
+However, this process can be more complex for CSPs, \textit{e.g.}, translating \textit{\{convertible: 1, tractor: 2, minivan: 3\}} to ``\textit{the convertible is the oldest.}''.
 To handle these varying levels of complexity, we designed both rule-based and LLM-based result interpreters.
+Details of the result interpreter are given in Appendix~\ref{app:result_interpreter}.